Hon SIMON POWER (Minister of Justice)

 : I move,

-That the Alcohol Reform Bill be now read a first time.
-At the appropriate time I will move that the bill be referred to the Justice and Electoral Committee for consideration.
-This bill is the Government’s legislative response to the Law Commission’s report on alcohol legislation,
+That the Alcohol Reform Bill be now read a second time.
+The bill implements the Government’s response to the Law Commission’s report

 Hon LIANNE DALZIEL (Labour—Christchurch East)

 : Given the Alcohol Reform Bill’s genesis, I should be welcoming its report back from the Justice and Electoral Committee, but I am not.
 Although Labour will not oppose the second reading of this bill, there is not much enthusiasm on this side of the House for what has been a squandered opportunity.

 Never before in our history has there been such an in-depth review of alcohol as that conducted by the New Zealand Law Commission.
 It was an incredible review, and I want to place on record a tribute to the New Zealand Law Commission for the work it did.
 It did an outstanding job.
 It heard submissions all around the country; its members

 went out after hours and saw what alcohol was doing in our streets and our communities.
 At the same time, the level of public support for change is unprecedented.
 Communities from one end of the country to the other are taking to the streets to oppose the granting of liquor licences.
 This is unprecedented.